By the end of this section, you should be able to:

 Pink has been associated with breast cancer since 1991, when the Susan G. Komen Foundation handed out pink ribbons at its 1991 Race for the Cure event.
 Since then, the pink ribbon has appeared on countless products, and then by extension, the color pink has come to represent support for a cure of the disease.
-No one can argue about the Susan G. Komen Foundation’s mission—find a cure for breast cancer—or the fact that the group has raised millions of dollars for research and care.
+No one can argue about the Susan G. Komen Foundation’s mission—to find a cure for breast cancer—or the fact that the group has raised millions of dollars for research and care.
 However, some people question if, or how much, all these products really help in the fight against breast cancer (Begos 2011).

 The advocacy group Breast Cancer Action (BCA) position themselves as watchdogs of other agencies fighting breast cancer.
 They accept no funding from entities, like those in the pharmaceutical industry, with potential profit connections to this health industry.
 They’ve developed a trademarked “Think Before You Pink” campaign to provoke consumer questioning of the end contributions made to breast cancer by companies hawking pink wares.
 They do not advise against “pink” purchases; they just want consumers to be informed about how much money is involved, where it comes from, and where it will go.
 For instance, what percentage of each purchase goes to breast cancer causes?
 BCA does not judge how much is enough, but it informs customers and then encourages them to consider whether they feel the amount is enough (Think Before You Pink 2012).

 BCA also suggests that consumers make sure that the product they are buying does not actually contribute to breast cancer, a phenomenon they call “pinkwashing.”
 This issue made national headlines in 2010, when the Susan G. Komen Foundation partnered with Kentucky Fried Chicken (KFC) on a promotion called “Buckets for the Cure.”
-For every bucket of grilled or regular fried chicken, KFC would donate 50 cents to the Komen Foundation, with the goal of reaching $8 million: the largest single donation received by the foundation.
+For every bucket of grilled or regular fried chicken, KFC would donate fifty cents to the Komen Foundation, with the goal of reaching 8 million dollars: the largest single donation received by the foundation.
 However, some critics saw the partnership as an unholy alliance.
 Higher body fat and eating fatty foods has been linked to increased cancer risks, and detractors, including BCA, called the Komen Foundation out on this apparent contradiction of goals.
 Komen’s response was that the program did a great deal to raise awareness in low-income communities, where Komen previously had little outreach (Hutchison 2010).